rnpnr/status/README.md

 Installation
 ------------

-Modify `config.h` and `config.mk` to your liking and use the following to install (using root as needed):
+Copy `config.def.h` to `config.h` and modify to your liking then to build:

 ```
-make clean install
+./build.sh
 ```

+Then copy `status` to wherever you want.

 Usage
 -----

-Execute with `status` or use `status &` to run in the background. `status` also accepts the `-d` option to print the line to stdout instead of setting the x root window name.
+Execute with `status` or use `setsid -f status` to run in the background. `status` also accepts the `-d` option to print the line to `stdout` instead of setting the X root window name.

 Gotchas
 -------